Gov. Brown gives green light to driverless cars in California

-MOUNTAIN VIEW, Sept 25 California took the fast lane to the future on Tuesday when Gov. Jerry Brown signed a law that lets self-driving cars onto public roads.
+MOUNTAIN VIEW California took the fast lane to the future on Tuesday when Gov. Jerry Brown signed a law that lets self-driving cars onto public roads.

 Brown rode to the signing ceremony at Google Inc headquarters in the passenger seat of a vehicle that steered itself, a Prius modified by Google.
 Google co-founder Sergey Brin and State Sen. Alex Padilla, who sponsored the bill, were along for the ride.
 An engineer for the technology company, Chris Urmson, sat in the driver's seat, but the car drove itself.